Destroyer. Symbolically, it refers to the Bible that was the source of the cutting truths

 TIME (CHRONOS)—360 years in symbolic reckoning.

-a language designation, but in Rev. 16:10 the expression "gnaw the tongue" is an
+a language designation, but in Rev. 16:10 the expression "gnawed their tongues" is an

 expression of pain and anguish.